Skip to main content

 Install the OS manually from your own image

-You can manually install an OS from your own image on a dedicated server.
-If you have no special requirements for the OS, we recommend using standard images — you can install the OS via autoinstall or manually.
+You can manually install an OS on a dedicated server from your own image.
+If you do not have specific OS requirements, we recommend using standard images — from these, you can perform an autoinstall of the OS or install manually.

 1. Boot the server in Rescue mode.

-2. Optional: if you are connecting to the server from Windows, install OpenSSH client.
+2. Optional: if you are connecting to the server from Windows, install the OpenSSH client.

 3. Install the OS from your own image.